the1lab/1lab/src/Cat/Bi/Instances/Spans.lagda.md

 ```

 For the associator, while doing the construction in elementary terms is
-quite complicated, we observe that, diagramatically, the composite of
+quite complicated, we observe that, diagrammatically, the composite of
 three morphisms fits into a diagram like

 ~~~{.quiver}